 Possibility to regulate the level of humidity depending on the use.
-If it is used as fuel, the obtainment of a low humidity level (less than 20%) can be regulated.

 In case of using it to carry out an anaerobic fermentation process to produce methane, it would be regulated to obtain a high level of humidity, which is ideal for these types of processes.

 The ash content is moderate.

 Due to the desulphurisation produced during the process, when burning the resulting product, the quantity of SOX in the gases resulting from combustion is very low.

 It is perfect to carry out an anaerobic fermentation process and to produce methane.